moorepants/application-materials/research-statement.rst

 of a low-fidelity lower limb exoskeleton for controller testing.

-I will use the results from these initial projects to develop grant proposals for the National Science Foundation's CMMI, IIS, CBET, and CNS divisions and the NIH's rehabilitation and data focused areas which all have a history of and currently support similar research.
+I will use the results from these initial projects to develop grant proposals for the National Science Foundation's CMMI, IIS, CBET, and CNS divisions[1]_ and the NIH's rehabilitation and data focused initiatives which all have a history of and currently support similar research.
 Additionally, I will pursue funding with private foundations such as the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation for open source computational and data innovation support and partner with prior mentioned companies for small commercially relevant project support.

 Given the opportunity, I have the skills, network, and vision to succeed as a professor of prosthetics and assistive robotics at the University of California, Davis.

+..
+[1] Division of Civil, Mechanical and Manufacturing Innovation, Division of Information & Intelligent Systems, Division of Chemical, Bioengineering, Environmental, and Transport Systems, and Division of Computer and Network Systems, respectively.

 ..
 [SymPyDevelopmentTeam2006]
 ..
 [Meijaard2007]